-Examine the influence of public and private interest groups in a democracy.
+Examine the influence of public and private interest groups in a democracy

-Describe how lobbyists both shape and reflect regulatory, military, political and social interests.

-Explain how new technologies broaden the influence of the media and corporate or public interest groups.

-Explain the role of policy research organizations (e.g. Pew Research Center, Brookings Institute, Heritage Foundation) in shaping debate about public policy.
+, including policy research organizations (e.g. Pew Research Center, Brookings Institute, Heritage Foundation) in shaping debate about public policy.

-Topic 5: The Constitution, Amendments, and Supreme Court decisions
+Topic 5.
+The Constitution, Amendments, and Supreme Court decisions

 Supporting Question: How has the content and interpretation of the Constitution evolved over time?

-Explain why the “necessary and proper” clause was included in the Constitution and describe the process created by the Framers that enables the Constitution to change over time through Acts of Congress.
+Explain why the “necessary and proper” clause and why it is often referred to as the “elastic clause.”

 Explain the historical context and significance of changes in the Constitution, including key amendments.
 Examples of amendments include the:

-Fourteenth Amendment (1868): citizenship rights, equal protection of laws
+14th Amendment (1868): citizenship rights, equal protection of laws

-Nineteenth Amendment (1920):women’s right to vote in federal and state elections
+19th Amendment (1920):women’s right to vote in federal and state elections

-Twenty-Sixth Amendment (1971): lowering the voting age from 21 to 18 in federal elections
+26th Amendment (1971): lowering the voting age from 21 to 18 in federal elections

-Analyze the underlying Constitutional issues that caused the Civil War and led to the eventual expansion of the power of the Federal government and the expansion of
+Analyze the Constitutional issues that caused the Civil War and led to the eventual expansion of the power of the Federal government and